 Negotiate annual fees

-Almost all premium rewards cards come with an annual fee – but did you know that fees might be negotiable?
+Almost all premium rewards cards come with an annual fee – but sometimes these fees are negotiable.

-Don’t hesitate to call your card issuer each year to discuss waiving the fee.
+Don't hesitate to call your card issuer each year to discuss waiving the fee.
 Most companies would rather negotiate than lose you as a customer.
-Here are a few things to keep in mind when negotiating to have your annual fee waived:
+Keep these details in mind when negotiating your annual fee:

-• Mention that you are a long-standing customer (the longer, the better) – and that you pay your bill every month with no issues.
+- Mention that you are a long-standing customer (the longer, the better) and that you pay your bill every month without issue.
 The credit card company makes money off every transaction you make, so they have an incentive to keep you happy.

-• Do some quick research on other credit cards being offered right now that have a sign-up bonus or no annual fee – and don’t be afraid to mention this in your conversation.
+- Do some quick research on other current credit card offers with sign-up bonuses or no annual fees – and don't be afraid to mention these in your conversation.

 Remember: Waiving the annual fee means more money in your pocket and maximizes your return.

-Another option to have your annual fee waived is all-inclusive banking packages.
-For example, the TD Visa Infinite and Visa Platinum cards, including the TD Cash Back Visa Infinite* Card, waive the annual fee for the primary cardholder and one supplementary cardholder if you have a TD All-Inclusive Banking Plan.
+Another option for having your annual fee waived is to hold a bank account with the same bank that issues your credit card.
+For example, the TD Visa Infinite and Visa Platinum cards, such as the TD Cash Back Visa Infinite* Card, waive the annual fee for the primary cardholder and one supplementary cardholder if you have a TD All-Inclusive Banking Plan.

 Know your spending and tailor your card use to it

 To help you determine where you spend the most, look at your credit card transactions from the past few months.
-In particular, focus on categories that tend to have boosted earn rates on some cards, like:
+Pay particular attention to categories that credit cards often have boosted earn rates for, like these:

-Once you identify the categories you spend the most in, you can figure out which cards to use for those purchases.
+Once you identify the categories where you spend the most, you can figure out which cards to use for those purchases.

 The number of cards you use depends on how many you're comfortable having in your wallet.
-Some people prefer to stick to 2 cards while others have no problem swapping between 4 or 5 different cards for their purchases.
+Some people prefer to stick to 2 cards while others have no problem choosing from 4 or 5 different cards for their purchases.

 The bottom line: No matter which card you use, funnel as much of your spending as possible into the categories that offer the highest return.